Blog>Trade>Starting a Business>How to check someone's right to work in the UK

 3. Check an applicant's right to work using an identity service provider (IDSP)

-From April 2022, employers can use an IDSP to check someone’s right to work in the UK for British and Irish citizens who hold a valid passport.
+From April 2022, employers can use an IDSP to check someone's right to work in the UK for British and Irish citizens with valid passports.

-You can find out more about this here, including details of certified IDSPs.
+Find out more about Digital identity document validation technology (IDVT), including details of certified IDSPs.

 Do I check someone's right to work if they have EU settlement status?